-- Work with international organizations and initiatives, such as World Business Council for Sustainable Development, German Climate Service Center and ISO. - ABB has implemented new and strengthened protocol for auditing of suppliers' environmental performance. - ABB's ongoing Access to Electricity rural electrification programs in India and Tanzania. - ABB is investigating environmental impact of logistics and business air travel, as part of new sustainability objectives launched in 2009.
+- Work with international organizations and initiatives, such as World Business Council for Sustainable Development, German Climate Service Center, ISO and Chalmers University's Swedish Life Cycle Center. - ABB has implemented new and strengthened protocol for auditing of suppliers' environmental performance. - ABB's ongoing Access to Electricity rural electrification programs in India and Tanzania. - ABB is investigating environmental impact of logistics and business air travel, as part of sustainability objectives.